Research Portal Denmark

 About Data & Documentation

-In the Global Database, data is sourced from the three global commercial data providers: Clarivate (WoS), Digital Science (Dimensions) and Elsevier (Scopus and Scival).
+In the Global Database, data is sourced from one global data provider: Elsevier.

 We collect all publications with the country code Denmark dating from 2011 onwards

-Data from all three data providers is imported around the 20th of each month.
-The subsequent steps involve processing, enhancement, and quality assurance, with new data typically accessible in the Global Database at the start of each month
+Data is imported around the 20th of each month.
+The subsequent steps involve processing, quality assurance and matching with the Local Data.
+New data is typically accessible in the Global Database at the start of every other month.
+Data from the global commercial data provider is imported using the following method:

 Elsevier